neex/http2smugl/README.md

 #### Spaces

 To smuggle a header, we append a space to it.
 It is the most common and classic method.
-We hope that the header is not processed by the frontend, but is sent as-is to the backend, which strips the space.
+We hope that the header is not processed by the frontend but is sent as-is to the backend, which strips the space.

 The tool tries a variety of character as spaces: it includes ` `, `\t`, `\v`, `\x00` and the Unicode ones.

 #### Underscore

 To smuggle a header, we replace the dash (`-`) with an underscore (`_`).
-If the backend is CGI-inspired in some way, it might convert headers like `Header-Name` to the `HEADER_NAME` form, thus the dash will become underscore anyway.
+If the backend is CGI-inspired in some way, it might convert headers like `Header-Name` to the `HEADER_NAME` form; thus, the dash will become underscore anyway.
 While determining how to parse the body, such a backend supposedly requests the value of `CONTENT_LENGTH` / `TRANSFER_ENCODING` from its headers dictionary, and it will be there.

 #### Newlines

 This one is HTTP/2 specific.
 As HTTP/2 is a binary protocol, we can try to send newlines in the header name or value.
-It is prohibited by the standard, but we hope to find an implementation that still accepts this.
+The standard prohibits it, but we hope to find an implementation that still accepts this.

-During the HTTP/2 -> HTTP/1.1 conversion, the header splits into two different headers, thus the request will look completely different for the backend.
+During the HTTP/2 -> HTTP/1.1 conversion, the header splits into two different headers, meaning the request will look different for the backend.

 To smuggle a header, we put its name and value after a newline: a header with the name "Transfer-Encoding" and the value of "chunked" becomes one with the name "fake" with the value of "fake\r\ntransfer-encoding: chunked".

 #### UTF characters

-If the backend uses some high-level language and does not perform enough validation of headers, it might convert the names to the uppercase before doing anything else and do it using Unicode-aware functions.
-Luckily, `TRANSFER-ENCODING` contains the letter `S`, which equals to `ſ` (`\u017f`) uppercased.
+Suppose the backend uses some high-level language and does not perform enough headers' validation.
+In that case, it might convert the names to the uppercase before doing anything else and do it using Unicode-aware functions.
+Luckily, `TRANSFER-ENCODING` contains the letter `S`, which is `ſ` (`\u017f`) uppercased.

-In the same manner, we can search for a backend that will convert the value of `Transfer-Encoding` to lowercase: we send `chunKed` instead of `chunked` with `\u212a` instead of `K`.
+Similarly, we can search for a backend that will convert the value of `Transfer-Encoding` to lowercase: we send `chunKed` instead of `chunked` with `\u212a` instead of `K`.

 Of course, it is required that the frontend will pass UTF-8 header names/values to the backend.